OECD says UK should do more to curb rising house prices

 Government changes to pension rules, allowing people to take higher lump-sum withdrawals from their savings, could also stimulate the housing market, the OECD said.

-Last month finance minister George Osborne said vigilance was needed on house prices, but there was a distinction between booming prices in London and levels in the rest of the country.
+Last month Chancellor George Osborne said vigilance was needed on house prices, but there was a distinction between booming prices in London and levels in the rest of the country.

 He also said he had not seen evidence that the Help to Buy scheme had boosted prices.